radiantone/entangle/README.md

 def taskB():
     return False
 ```
-When a process times out, a `ProcessTimeoutException` will be thrown by Entangle.
+When a process times out, a `ProcessTimeoutException` will be thrown by Entangle and the process will be terminated if it is still alive.

 ## Composition